abhishekarya1/myblog/content/post/2018-09-15-cosmos-a-spacetime-odyssey-ep-2.md

 - We actually only recently photographed DNA using an electron microscope.
 How’d we do it?
 [An Italian scientist essentially hung some DNA out to dry.](http://io9.com/5964239/scientists-snap-a-picture-of-dnas-double-helix-for-the-very-first-time)

 #### Mutations
 A mutation is the permanent alteration of the nucleotide sequence of the genome of an organism, virus, or extrachromosomal DNA or other genetic element.
-It give rise to a feature in an organism, if it is useful then it becomes a part of the organism and it not then it dies out slowly over subsequent generations.
+It gives rise to a feature in an organism, if it is useful then it becomes a part of the organism and it not then it dies out slowly over subsequent generations.
 Mutations are entirely random and happen all the time.
-But the environment rewards those that increase the chance for survival.
-It naturally selects the living things that are better suited to survive, and that selection is not random, it is shaped by the environment in which the organism live.
+But the environment rewards those that increase the chance of survival.
+It naturally selects the living things that are better suited to survive, and that selection is not random, it is shaped by the environment in which the organism lives.

 ## Tree of Life